The dual nature of the intelligent organization

 With a very open mind.

-So these experiment we weird.
+So these experiment were weird.
 Worse yet, light behaved differently if you observed it or not.

 The act of observing a phenomena appeared to influence the outcome.